fraguela/depspawn/INSTALL.md

     - `DEPSPAWN_FAST_START` : If this boolean is `ON`, when a thread that is spawning tasks detects that there are too many ready pending tasks waiting to be executed, it stops and executes one of them before resuming its current task.
     - `DEPSPAWN_PROFILE` : When this boolean is `ON` the library gathers statistics about its internal operations.
     - `DEPSPAWN_SCALABLE_POOL` : This boolean controls whether the library managed its memory by means of the `tbbmalloc` library (if `ON`) or the standard C++ library (if `OFF`).
 8. When you are done, press `c` to re-configure cmake with the new values.
+If [Boost](http://www.boost.org) is missing you will get the same warning.
+Press `e` to exit the help.
 9. Press `g` to generate the files that will be used to build DepSpawn and exit cmake.
 10. The rest of this explanation assumes that UNIX makefiles were generated in the previous step.